blucia0a/wavetools/README.md

 `./wave.pl -wave tri -freq 10 -freqmod <(./wave -wave tri -freq 1)`

 The output of each module is a stream of sample values between 0 and 65536 (16-bit INTMAX).
+When a stream of samples is used as a modulation input, the module being modulated uses the stream of samples as a scale factor between 0.0 and 1.0.

 Use `sox` to make noise!  `play.sh` is a fixed command line for 16-bit, mono, 44100Hz audio.
 (Different bit-width, stereo, and variable audio rate coming soon).